EnHackathon/staging/_posts/2019-11-04-CallumWard.md

 Once I had made the change, I needed to add some tests: the best thing to do for this is to look under `Lib/test` for the overall module you're contributing to and `grep` for the name of key methods or functions around those you're adding to to find existing tests.
-The alternative if the tests are well layed out is to look for the file which tests the specific module you're contributing to: for me, that was `unix_events <=> test_unix_events` (as is conventional).
+The alternative if the tests are well laid out is to look for the file which tests the specific module you're contributing to: for me, that was `unix_events <=> test_unix_events` (as is conventional).